-Ronda is a small town in Andalusia and it’s a popular spot for tourists, especially because of its super tall bridge.
+Ronda is a small town in Andalusia and it’s a popular spot for tourists, especially because of its super tall bridge that transcends a deep valley.
 I opted to go here as part of a day trip but I have to be honest; the blog posts I found made it sound like there wasn’t much to do in this small town.
 When I got there as part of an organised trip, we were given a good walking tour and a little over an hour to explore.
 That was not nearly enough time.
 The town actually has a large number of things to do, especially for people who love architecture.

 With all my highlight blog posts, I aim to tell you what I did.
 However, I also hope to inform you about what I missed.

 A little bit of history: Like many other Andalusian towns, Ronda has a lengthy history that dates back to prehistoric and Roman times.
 It fell into the hands of the visigoths, the Arabs, and the Christians.
-In 713, Ronda was even the capital of a province called Tacoronna – however it was never a super important centre.
+In 713, Ronda was even the capital of a province called Tacoronna.
 Bullfighting even originates as an organised sport in Ronda.
 Dating to the 18th century, Ronda holds Spain’s first bullfighting ring and they celebrate their heritage with a festival (more below).
 More recently, Ernest Hemingway and Orson Welles spent a lot of time in Ronda.
 You can see their sculptures in the city today.

 Unfortunately, the city suffered an earthquake within recent centuries – probably the one of 1884 – that destroyed much of the town.
 Though you’ll see Ronda is quite beautiful, the town did need to be rebuilt and most of it is not very ancient.